aloysiousBenoy/deta_pack/README.md

 String apiKey = "a0abcyxz_aSecretValue";                   // Your API Key here.
 Remember, TOP SECRET!
-String projectId = "randomId";                             // Your project ID String baseName = "myBase";                                // Name of the base (database) var base = detaBase( apiKey , projectId );                 // Initialising an object with the apiKey and project ID
+String projectId = "randomId";                             // Your project ID String baseName = "myBase";                                // Name of the base (database) var base = DetaBase( apiKey , projectId );                 // Initialising an object with the apiKey and project ID

 var response = base.getData( baseName , 'one' );           // Getting the element with key 'one'
 response.then( ( res ) => { print( res.body ) } );         // Prints the response to the adb/ terminal